postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

 * Cookies for the domains you specified are automatically synced from Chrome to Postman.
 * To stop syncing cookies for a domain, select &#10005; next to the domain name.
 * To stop capturing and syncing all cookies, select **Stop Capture**.

+## Next steps

+Learn more about [managing and using cookies](/docs/sending-requests/cookies/) in Postman.